pandaroux007/pandaroux007/README.md

 </div>

 ___
-I'm mainly active on Discord (`@_pandaroux007`), the Arduino forum (my [profile](https://forum.arduino.cc/u/pandaroux007/) is private, and I'm only in the French-speaking section), and on [GitHub](https://github.com/pandaroux007), of course.
-Occasionally [CodinGame](https://www.codingame.com/profile/4c2518e96a4f220e9a055772616c37a99550346) and [the Mozilla Firefox extensions site](https://addons.mozilla.org/fr/firefox/user/18709290/), but I'm often too busy to be active there; I only maintain my browser extension projects.
-My [YouTube](https://www.youtube.com/@pandaroux007) account is currently inactive and will remain so until further notice.

 I have a fairly good grasp of Arduino (PlatformIO, C/C++), as well as python3.<br>
 I know the basics of `git`, HTML5, CSS3, JavaScript, Linux shell (I use Mint), ESP8266/ESP32, and RPi.